-This course is an optional 1-credit hour clinical field work course that is the third fieldwork experiential learning opportunity in a series of 3 courses in the program.
-This course is designed to provide the student trainee with a structured and scaffold learning experience of taught concepts and principles to develop skills in professional practice at an assigned fieldwork placement.
-Under the supervision of a qualified supervisor with faculty oversight, students will be required to engage in the direct implementation of Concepts and Principles of Behavior Analysis in an applied setting.
-It is expected that the student trainee applies the structured content knowledge learned in their coursework in the placement setting in a professional and ethical manner meeting the requirements of the jurisdicton of practice, BACB� and Daemen University.
-Prerequisite: ABA 602 (GR)
+This course is a 1-credit hour supervised experience learning cours, e that is the first clinical experiential learning opportunity in the Applied Behavior Analysis MS Program's clinical pathway.
+This course is designed to provide the student with a structured and scaffolded learning experience consisting of instruction in concepts and principles that are then applied at an assigned experiential learning site to develop professional practice skills.
+Under the supervision of a qualified site supervisor, with faculty oversight, students will be required to engage in the direct implementation of concepts and principles of applied behavior analysis in an applied setting.
+It is expected that the students apply the content taught in their course at their placement setting in a professional and ethical manner meeting the requirements of the jurisdiction of practice, Behavior Analyst Certification Board (BACB), and Daemen University.
+Student experiences may be conducted on a volunteer basis or conducted as part of the student's employment with the site.
+All sites must be verified by the department and students will be required to meet hiring and onboarding requirements set forth by the site prior to starting their clinical courses Corequisite: ABA 602 and ABA 604.
+(GR)

-ABA 604: Research Methods and Experiemental Design-On Campus 3 Credit Hour(s)
+ABA 604: Research Methods and Experiemental Design

 Research Methods and Experimental Design is a course designed to expand students' knowledge of measurement systems to solidify the foundational skills needed for understanding and utilizing research methods and experimental designs.
-Specifically, students will understand how to identify measurement selection procedures, as well as how to graphically display and analyze data.
-Students will understand the importance of Single Case Research Designs (SCRDs) and the ability to evaluate and implement them.
+Specifically, students will understand how to identify measurement selection procedures, as well as how to graphically display and analyze data.Students will understand the importance of Single Case Research Designs (SCRDs) and the ability to evaluate and implement them.
 Students will design evaluations of the influence of independent variables on dependent variables in representative SCRDs.
 Students will also review comparative, component, and parametric analyses.
-Additionally, students will design ethical evaluations of the effectiveness of interventions, state and plan for the unwanted effects of independent variables, and assess and interpret the threats to internal and external validity in experimental designs, including interobserver agreement, and reliability of the independent variable.
-Prerequisite: ABA 602 (GR)
+Additionally, students will design ethical evaluations of the effectiveness of interventions, state and plan for the unwanted effects of independent variables, and assess and interpret the threats to internal and external validity in experimental designs, including interobserver